Laryngeal mask airway: Uses

 It channels oxygen and inhalational anaesthetic to the lungs.
 It can be used during anaesthesia, or while a patient is unconscious.
 Laryngeal mask airways are designed to be an easy way to secure the airway and ventilate a patient – they are easier to place than tracheal intubation due to the lack of muscle relaxants and laryngoscopy.
 They are also less likely to damage teeth or the larynx itself.
 It may form an air-tight seal.
 Cuffs are available in multiple sizes.

 LMAs can be alternatives to the use of a face mask when using a bag-valve-mask device to prevent gastric insufflation.

 Contraindications

 A laryngeal mask airway is generally not used in surgeries where there is a high risk that stomach contents may be aspirated.
 This is particularly for surgeries that last longer than 2 hours.
 It often uses low inflation pressures, so may not be appropriate in patients with illnesses that cause low lung compliance.
 As it is typically larger and more obstructive than tracheal intubation, it is generally not used for surgery of the mouth and throat.

-It should not be used for conscious patients because of the risk of stimulating the gag reflex.
+It is not used for conscious patients because of the risk of stimulating the gag reflex.